HEP-FCC/IDEADetectorSIM/README.md

+# CHANGE LOG

+**On 2021-12-05, restored compatibility with latest key4hep stack** </br>
+On 2021-12-05, rome moved from tagged branch to master branch </br>
+On 2021-12-03, genfit2 installationon on the stack is used (before it was locally installed) </br>
+<s>On 2021-12-01 I forced the key4hep stack to be used to 2021-09-01 as with the latest version it does not work</s> </br>
+On 2021-05, since the master analyzer does not compile I moved to Gianfranco's version of the code </br>

 # THIS SPECIFIC VERSION OF THE CODE

-**On 2021-12-01 I forced the key4hep stack to be used to 2021-09-01 as with the latest version it does not work :(**

-Since the master analyzer does not compile I moved to Gianfranco's version of the code (May 2021)

 It is devoted to move:
 <ul>